apache/jackrabbit-oak/oak-doc/src/site/markdown/construct.md

 Oak comes with a simple mechanism for constructing content repositories for use in embedded deployments and test cases.
 This article describes this mechanism.
-Deployments in managed enviroments like OSGi should use the native construction/configuration mechanism of the environment.
+Deployments in managed environments like OSGi should use the native construction/configuration mechanism of the environment.

 The core class to use is called `Oak` and can be found in the